AmitZlatkin/Race-to-The-Technion-Excel-Maker/README.md

 ## Usage:
 ### On Linux:
+Use the following command to launch the app from a terminal:
 ```sh
 ./RaceXL [help option] [name options] [configuration options]
 ```
 ### On Windows:
+Use the following command to launch the app from a terminal:
 ```sh
 ./RaceXL.exe [help option] [name options] [configuration options]
 ```
-Or just click the app icon (the terminal will be opened automatically).
+Or click the app icon (the terminal will open automatically).
 ### Options:
 ```sh
 --help, -h
 ```
-Show the help message and exit.
+Print the help message and exit the program.
 This option must be the first flag if provided.
 ```sh
 --name, -n
 ```
-Use custom output filename.\
+Use a custom output filename.\
 This option must be followed by the desired output filename.\
 If no name options are provided, the output file will be named 'race_to_the_technion.xlsx'.\
 Note: The output filename should not include the .xlsx extension, as it will be added automatically.
 ```sh
 --default, -d
 ```
-Use default configuration without prompting.
-No need to specify json file.\
+Use the default configuration without prompting.
+No need to specify the JSON file.\
-If no configuration options are provided, the program will prompt the user whether to use the default configuration or not.\
+If no configuration options are provided, the program prompts the user whether to use the default configuration or not.\
 If both name options and configuration options are provided, the program will use the specified name and configuration file.

 ### All possible commands: